 Salary Sacrifice is where an employee gives up the right to receive part of their salary due under their contract of employment, in return for the employer's agreement to provide an equivalent non-cash benefit, the value of which is exempt from tax and national insurance contributions (NICs).
-For example, childcare vouchers or cycle to work, during the reporting period of the employees who were partaking salary sacrifice schemes 100% were female with an average monthly deduction of £66.43.
+For example, childcare vouchers or cycle to work, during the reporting period of the employees who were partaking in salary sacrifice schemes 75% were female and 25% were male with an average monthly deduction of £127.37.